The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - As believers, our Goodness sets us apart from the world and glorifies God.
 1 Peter 2:11-12

 When the world desires to bend the truth, you will be led to be good and do the right thing because it is the right thing to do.
-Even in those moments with nobody around and you could get away with it; do good, it’s the right and Godly thing to do.
+Even in those moments when nobody is around and you could get away with it; do good, it’s the right and Godly thing to do.
+It's goodness in action.

-Therefore, living according to God’s word in obedience is living y faith.
+Therefore, living by faith is living and obeying God’s word.
 2nd Corinthians 5:7

 - We please God by faith.
 Hebrews 11:6